 We’ve lost count of the number of streaming music services out there today.
-Some of these include Spotify, Apple Music, Go, Deezer, Slacker, Tidal and about 3 dozen others.
+They include Spotify, Apple Music, Qobuz, Deezer, Tidal and about 3 dozen others.
 Can you play these in your business?
 The answer is NO. Not legally at least.

 It comes down to licensing.
-These services, either free or premium accounts, are designed for personal use and are not licensed for commercial use.
+These services, either their free or premium accounts, are designed for personal use only and are not licensed for commercial use.
 In fact, songs downloaded from iTunes and even playing your old CD’s are not permitted.

 As a business, you may already be aware and paying for performance rights to SOCAN and ReSound.
-SOCAN collects on behalf of the writers and composers while ReSound collects for the musicians who perform on the song.
-By paying these two associations it covers your right to air their songs in your business (the performance).
+SOCAN collects on behalf of the writers and composers while ReSound collects for the musicians who perform on the songs.